May 23, 2013

 File format

-We prefer the article sent in HTML format (html) or Live Writer format (wpost).
-You can use PageBreeze, a free WYSIWYG html editor if you are not familiar with html codes.
+You can also send it in HTML format or Live Writer format (wpost).
+You can use PageBreeze, a free WYSIWYG HTML editor if you are not familiar with HTML codes.

 Editorial policy